daniel-lundin/mjukna/README.md

 ## Usage

-The API is quite simple.
+The workflow is quite simple.:

  - Register a list of DOM-elements by calling `mjukna()`
  - mjukna` will save the current positions and wait for the next set of DOM updates.